 Admittedly, my results were slow.
 My body only started changing when my son was eight weeks old.

 After six months, my body was pretty much back to being acceptable to me.
 The darkness on my abdomen even went away!
 I was elated.

 My body currently

-My body looks even better now five years after giving birth.
+My body looks even better now seven years after giving birth.
 This is due in part to my consistent workouts and intermittent fasting.

 My pre-pregnancy jeans are loose on me surprisingly enough.
 My lower abdominal area has some extra skin and wrinkles, but it doesn’t bother me that much.

 I don’t have a perfect body, but I am learning to love myself regardless.
 My hope is that other women can get to that point too!

 I am not an expert in losing weight or anything like that.
 All I am trying to do is be of help to other mothers out there.
 Weight loss after pregnancy can be tough!

 Here are some tips I came up with: